scheehan/http_auth_error_handling_with_htmx/README.md

 ## How It Works:

-This article were focusing with below 2 solutions.
+This article meant to focus on below 2 solutions.
 Both solutions provide unique way to handle HTTP resposne error to display desired message to users. htmx provides 2 htmx attributes capable to listens on error events, then perform certain action.

 ### solution with hx-target-error: